quipucords/quipucords/docs/source/man.rst

   Required.
 Contains the report's scan identifier to display.

 ``--json``
-  Optional.
   Displays the results of the report as JSON.
+Mutually exclusive with the ``--csv`` option.

 ``--csv``
-  Optional.
   Displays the results of the report as CSV.
+Mutually exclusive with the ``--json`` option.

 ``--output-file=PATH``
   Required.
 Path to a file location where the report data will be saved.

 View Summary Report
 ~~~~~~~~~~~~~~~~~~~
 The ``qpc report summary`` command provides processed fingerprints gathered during a scan.
 Processed fingerprints are the result after merging facts from various sources.
 Deduplication is also performed when possible.
-For example, a system with an identical mac address could be seen during a network scan and a Vcenter scan.
-The raw facts would be merged to provide a fingerprint consisting of information from both network and Vcenter data.
+For example, a system with an identical mac address could be seen during a network scan and a vcenter scan.
+The raw facts would be merged to provide a fingerprint consisting of information from both network and vcenter data.

 **qpc report summary --id** *scan_identifier* **(--json|--csv)** **--output-file** *PATH*
 ``--id=scan_identifier``
   Required.
 Contains the report's scan identifier to display.

 ``--json``
-  Optional.
   Displays the results of the report as JSON.
+Mutually exclusive with the ``--csv`` option.

 ``--csv``
-  Optional.
   Displays the results of the report as CSV.
+Mutually exclusive with the ``--json`` option.

 ``--output-file=PATH``
   Required.
 Path to a file location where the report data will be saved.